Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a dangerous symbol, your work seems to slip away from your motions, wavering as you lose control.
 Make an Expertise attack against a creature of your choice within range with advantage.
 If you hit:

 - **1 essence:** Deal 2d10 + 2 \* Presence hybrid corrosive-electric-fire damage.
 - **2 essence:** Deal 3d10 + 3 \* Presence hybrid corrosive-electric-fire damage.